wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

 ...
 } // v is automatically destroyed here
 ```
-if `v` has ten `Widgets` in it, and execption is thrown when trying to delete the first one.
+If `v` has ten `Widgets` in it, and execption is thrown when trying to delete the first one.
 Among the destructors call of the other nine Widgets, another call throw exception.
 Now there are two simultaneously active exceptions, and that’s one too many for C++.
 Depending on the precise conditions under which such pairs of simultaneously active exceptions arise, program execution either terminates or yields undefined behavior.

 **What should we do** if our destructor needs to perform an operation that may fail by throwing an exception?